-- the date your coverage ends; - the date the covered dependent no longer meets the eligibility requirements, including, if applicable, the date you are no longer legally required to provide medical coverage for the covered dependent; - the end of the month for which the last employee-share contribution was made; and - the date the covered dependent enters into active military service or obtains permanent residence outside the United States.
+- the date your coverage ends; - the date the covered dependent no longer meets the eligibility requirements, including, if applicable, the date you are no longer legally required to provide medical coverage for the covered dependent; - the end of the month for which the last employee-share contribution was made; and - the date the covered dependent enters into active military service or obtains permanent residence outside the United States (and outside of the territory in which you are stationed, if you are stationed within an included U.S. territory).
 (See "Special Situations, Extension of Coverage" for additional information.)